zoneyeah/dbt-core/CONTRIBUTING.md

 # Runs postgres integration tests with py38 in "fail fast" mode.
 make integration
 ```
-> These make targets assume you have a local install of a recent version of [`tox`](https://tox.readthedocs.io/en/latest/) for unit/integration testing and pre-commit for code quality checks,
+> These make targets assume you have a local installation of a recent version of [`tox`](https://tox.readthedocs.io/en/latest/) for unit/integration testing and pre-commit for code quality checks,
 > unless you use choose a Docker container to run tests.
 Run `make help` for more info.

 Check out the other targets in the Makefile to see other commonly used test
 suites.

 #### `pre-commit`
-[`pre-commit`](https.pre-commit.com) takes care of running all code-checks for formatting and linting.
+[`pre-commit`](https://pre-commit.com) takes care of running all code-checks for formatting and linting.
 Run `make dev` to install `pre-commit` in your local environment.
 Once this is done you can use any of the linter-based make targets as well as a git pre-commit hook that will ensure proper formatting and linting.

 #### `tox`